P403n1x87/austin/README.md

 Anaconda users can install Austin from [Conda Forge].

 For any other platform, compiling Austin from sources is as easy as cloning the repository and running the C compiler.
+The [Releases][releases] page has many pre-compiled binaries that are ready to be uncompressed and used.

 ## With `autotools`